harikiriboy/nifcloud-ssh-config/README.md

 ## About

-A very simple tool that generates SSH config file using NIFCLOUD Comoutigng API.
+A very simple tool that generates SSH config file using NIFCLOUD Computing API.

 ## Install